Closing Day Horror Stories (and How to Avoid Them)

 Clear Communication with All Parties

-Keep in touch with your real estate agent, buyer’s agent, and title company regularly.
-Make sure everyone knows what’s expected and when.
+Keep in touch with your real estate agent, the buyer’s agent, and the title company.
+Make sure everyone knows what is expected and when.
+Therefore, small issues are more likely to get solved before they become closing-table drama.

 Confirm Your Moving Plan